AhmedAbdelmotteleb/LHCb-Quantum-Computing-Workshop/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    Note that the QML exercise requires additional requirements, which are detailed in the notebook.

-4. Launch Jupyter Notebook:
+5. Launch Jupyter Notebook:

     ```bash
     jupyter notebook
     ```
     You could also use something like [`VSCode`](https://code.visualstudio.com/) if you want to open and run the Jupyter notebooks.

-5. Navigate to the `Day1` and `Day2` folders and open the notebooks to start working.
+6. Navigate to the `Day1` and `Day2` folders and open the notebooks to start working.

 ## Contact